 What Kind of Music Will I Write at MSU?

 In the field of new media, you never say, "I don't write that."
 Music for new media is all about finding the right sounds for the job and the story you want to tell.
 Whether the job calls for aleatoric, atonality, groovy trip-hop, acousmatic machine sounds, guitar-based blues, 1930s swing, nature soundscapes, or blippy digital or analog synthesis, the composer is expected to provide it.
 Versatility is extremely important.
 As a Music Technology major, you will be stretched beyond your comfort zone.
 You will design your own sounds, using both real-world recordings and electronic synthesis.
 You will be asked to think about sound and music in ways you might not have considered before.

 What Can I Do With a Music Technology Degree from MSU?

-After graduation, students might compose and record music on independent record labels, study electronic and acoustic music in graduate school, design and operate recording studios or live sound systems, create music and sound for film, video, theatre, television, multimedia art, computer games, and virtual environments.
+After graduation, students might compose and record music on independent record labels, study electronic and acoustic music in graduate school, design and operate recording studios or live sound systems, create music and sound for film, video, theatre, television, multimedia art, games, and virtual environments.
 The B.A. in Music Technology also allows for study in areas closely related to the field.
 Many Music Technology students also pursue double majors/degrees or minors in business, film, photography, visual art, computer science, computer engineering, electrical engineering, and physics among others.
 These opportunities support student career goals in multimedia art, music technology sales, industry representation, hardware and musical instrument design, engineering, installation, music software design and programing, acoustical design, and other scientific and musical endeavors.

 Are Scholarships Available for Music Technology Students?

 Yes, the School of Music offers scholarships based on instrumental/vocal performance auditions.
 Scholarships are also available through the University based on academic performance and/or financial need.
 More information can be found on the School of Music Scholarship Page.

 - MUSI 105 and 106 - Music Theory I and II